 However, the valuation and financial modelling classes always made me think about how I could enhance my existing content and in-class experience in each successive session.
-I am not the most experienced and best modeller on the street.
-But I guess where I am different is my perspective of looking at financial modelling and business valuation.
-Perhaps that perspective is the value-add I bring to the table.
+I don't claim to be the best and most experienced on the street, but I think where I am different is my perspective of looking at financial modelling and business valuation.
+Perhaps that is the unique value-add I bring to the table.

 We spoke and shared our views on what to expect in the next 6-12 months, personal experiences and opinions on valuation and investing, amongst others.
-We talked about the situation around the pandemic and how people and companies should remain flexible and adaptable for the uncertainties that lie ahead.
+We also discussed the current situation around the pandemic and how people and companies should remain flexible and adaptable for the uncertainties that lie ahead.

-But in the frenzy and rush of producing all the work, I had unwittingly lost sight of the investment banking business model.
-I just did what I was told and had very little bandwidth to develop myself more professionally in other aspects.
+But in the frenzy and rush of producing all the work, I had unwittingly lost sight of the "bigger-picture" investment banking business model - I just did what I was told and dedicated very little bandwidth to develop myself more professionally in other aspects.

 In negotiating any compensation, one must first ask the difficult question: What value do I bring to the table?

 When you graduate from school and someone hands you a $10k paycheck, you are expected to be the most powerful sponge on earth.
 Your job is to soak up anything and everything as fast as possible.

 When you eventually evolve into middle and senior management, you become the large gear.
 You are measured based on your ability to drive as many smaller gears as possible.
 A large and heavy gear which does not drive anything is both costly and redundant, and will inevitably be scrapped.

-Therefore in starting up any business or pursuing any career, one needs to first understand your role within the firm - are you the small gear or the large gear?
+Therefore in starting up any business or pursuing any career, one needs to first understand your role within the firm - are you a small gear or a large gear?
 Regardless of which one you are, if you can't make a difference to the organization you work for and its clients, there is really very little that you can ask for commercially.

 It was much later in my investment banking years, and after starting a business, that I truly appreciated what revenue model and cost structure really means.

-As an employee, your salary is a cost to the organization.
-And your main job is to bring revenue to the firm.
-Everything else that you do in the process is contributory to that main task.
+As an employee, your salary is a cost to the organization, and your main job is to bring in revenue for the firm.
+Everything else that you do in that process is ancillary to that main task.

 Unless you run your own enterprise, your remuneration is never perfectly correlated or proportional to the firm's profits.

 Over the years, when I started my own business and spoke with more people outside the banking industry, I increasingly appreciated the costs of customer acquisition and the value of relationship building.

-In banking, the one thing that many junior analysts (and even associates) fail to realise is the importance of doing small talk with professional parties, engaging colleagues from other departments within the bank and even client interaction.
+In banking, the one thing that many junior analysts (and even associates) fail to realise is the importance of doing small talk with professional parties, engaging colleagues from other departments within the bank, and even client interaction.

-You can choose to systematically and independently acquire technical skills from a corporate finance manual, but there are no handbooks for learning the ropes of business from the "School of Hard Knocks".
+You can choose to systematically and independently acquire technical skills from a corporate finance manual, but there are no handbooks for learning the ropes of business from the "school of hard knocks".
 So don't get too frustrated if you aren't hitting home runs by showing off your beautiful presentation or financial model to your bosses or clients.

 Sometimes, your greatest value is in just showing up or being a small cog in a big system.